priyanshurajmay-cmyk/EC2-website-hosting-and-mapping-through-ssl-certification/images ec2/README.md

 Use a browser to open `http://instance public ip` it will show a confirmation page of it.

-Now in puTTY `cd /var/www/html sudo rm index.html sudo vi index.html`
+Now in PuTTY `cd /var/www/html sudo rm index.html sudo vi index.html`
 1. Press I and insert HTML code.